-The weather observers in Hualien City reported a maximum gust of 155km an hour.
-This is strong enough to overturn lorries, and this has indeed happened.
+The weather observers in Hualien City reported a maximum gust of 155 km per hour.
+This is strong enough to overturn lorries, and has indeed happened.

-Bands of rain revolving around the typhoon covered the entire country.
+The bands of rain revolving around the typhoon have easily covered the entire country.
 In six hours of Tuesday morning, Taipei recorded 75mm.
 The potential from Typhoon Megi is 400mm on level ground but much more in the hills.

 Taiwan has a mountain range running down its spine and this has two effects.
 Firstly it enhances the rain and secondly it disrupts the circulation of a typhoon.

-This is relatively good news for western Taiwan and the coast of mainland China where Megi is headed next.
+This is relatively good news for western Taiwan and the coast of mainland China where Megi is next headed.
 A fully fledged typhoon is not going to make it across the mountains.
 The regenerating effects of the warm waters of the Taiwan Strait are not quite enough to rebuild a major typhoon.

-The forecast track now takes Megi to the coast of China, near Quanzhou, in Fujian province.
-Winds will likely be around 90km/h and the rain will be heavy.
+The forecast track now takes Megi to the coast of China, near Quanzhou in Fujian Province.
+At this time, the winds will still likely be around 90km/h and the rain will be heavy.
 The waves are unlikely to be as high as those that hit eastern Taiwan.

-We have learned from recent research the storm surge that is normally the most devastating part of a typhoon is not a major factor here.
+We have learnt, from recent research, that the storm surge that is normally the most devastating part of a typhoon is not a major factor here.
 The water to the east of Taiwan is too deep and the time spent over the Taiwan Strait is too short to gather up huge seas.

 Source: Al Jazeera